viperleed/viperleed/doc/content/sections/structure_search.rst

 When a structure search is executed in ViPErLEED the following main steps are performed before the actual calculation starts:

 #.
 The :ref:`file DISPLACEMENTS<displacements>` is read and interpreted.
 #.
-The current :ref:`delta files<deltaszip>` are loaded and checked for compatibilitiy.
+The current :ref:`delta files<deltaszip>` are loaded and checked for compatibility.
 #.
 ViPErLEED generates and writes the TensErLEED inpute files ``rf.info``, ``PARAM`` and ``search.steu`` based on the slab and :ref:`EXPBEAMS file<expbeams>`.
 #.
 Based on the slab symmetry and the :ref:`symmetry settings<symmetry_settings>`, ViPErLEED determines the symmetry-linked parameters and writes the parameter-space input file control.chem.
 #.
 ViPErLEED will then, based on :ref:`N_CORES<ncores>` and the presence of ``mpirun`` fetch the corresponding TensErLEED source code files and compile them **at run-time**. **Note** that this will require the pre-compiled object files :ref:`random_.o or MPIrandom_.o<mpirandom>` to be present.